 - LIDAR_PLANE_MAX_OFFSET - specifies the maximum RMSE (root mean square error) in meters from a best-fit local plane that the points in a small region all have to be within in order to consider the region a potential planar (building) region.
 The default is LIDAR_PLANE_MAX_OFFSET=0.08 (8 cm).
 If you have lower resolution data you might need to bump this up a bit.
 A good value should be at least a couple of times the absolute error in elevation for the data set.

-- LIDAR_PLANE_MAX_ANGLE - specifies the maximum angle (in degrees) between adjacent best-fit planes such that they can still be considered part of the same plane when identifying flat building surfaces.
+- LIDAR_PLANE_MAX_ANGLE - Specify the maximum angle (in degrees) between adjacent best-fit planes such that they can still be considered part of the same plane when identifying flat building surfaces.

 - LIDAR_MIN_POINTS_IN_PLANE - Minimum number of points required (by RANSAC) to identify a planar segment.

 - LIDAR_MAX_DISTANCE_TO_PLANE - Maximum distance from a plane required (by RANSAC) to associate a point to a planar segment.

 - LIDAR_MAX_ITERATIONS - specify how many plane models will be tested in the analysis.

 - LIDAR_NORMAL_WEIGHT - specify how important the point normal vectors are in matching the points against a plane model.